 Check out the AdapNation PT Corner, where you can find how-to’s, nifty gym tools, great insights and some interesting perspectives to staying motivating and achieving physique results.

-D. If You Want To Lose Weight (& not necessarily put on muscle size)
+D. If You Want To Lose Weight (& not necessarily build muscle)

 E. If You Want Guidance On Eating To Thrive AND Look Good